sassembla/AssetRails-Support/CommandLineArgs.md

 ##bundlize
 Can Generate AssetBundles for each bundleName.

-The sizes & crcs are automatically recorded.
+The sizes & crcs of AssetBundles are automatically recorded.

+This "size" parameter is the size of AssetBundle file.
+When you set 	BuildAssetBundleOptions.UncompressedAssetBundle option at generate AssetBundle,

 	... -executeMethod AssetRailsController.Bundlize + options